-During the early nineteenth century whales in South Australia’s Encounter Bay were slaughtered to near extinction.
+During the nineteenth century, whales in South Australia’s Encounter Bay were slaughtered to near extinction.

-The empty ocean grieved for 100 years, before whales began to return.
+The empty ocean grieved for one hundred years before they began to return.

 Movement One - The Sea